tc39/proposal-shadowrealm/explainer.md

 ## <a name='FAQ'></a>FAQ

-### So do ShadowRealms only have the ECMAScript APIs available?
+### So does the ShadowRealm API only have the ECMAScript APIs available?

-Yes!
-It only creates a new copy of the built-ins from ECMAScript.
-Although, we have open discussions about additional [HTML properties](https://github.com/tc39/proposal-shadowrealm/issues/284) or [some intrinsics subset](https://github.com/tc39/proposal-shadowrealm/issues/288).
+It creates a new copy of the built-ins from ECMAScript.
+Additionally, the host can add other APIs.
+We have open discussions about additional [HTML properties](https://github.com/tc39/proposal-shadowrealm/issues/284) or [some intrinsics subset](https://github.com/tc39/proposal-shadowrealm/issues/288).

+### Can I use the ShadowRealm API to run code securely?

+It depends on what kind of security protections are required.
+See the [Security](#Security) section for details.

 ### Most libraries won't work unless they add dependencies manually